grabbeh/grabeh.net/markdown/The-myth-of-mandatory-trade-mark-enforcement.md

+---
+path: '/The-myth-of-mandatory-trade-mark-enforcement'
+title: 'The myth of mandatory trade mark enforcement'
+---

 Trade mark disputes pop up all the time.
 Often it's a David v Goliath affair with a large incumbent with an equally large legal budget seeking to squish a plucky start-up.